Unraveling the Art of Macramé: 30 Days, 30 Knots

 Day 22: Monkey Fist Knot

 The Monkey Fist Knot is a classic and eye-catching knot that has been used for centuries, originally designed as a weight at the end of a rope to make it easier to throw.
-Today, it’s a popular choice for decorative purposes in macramé, keychains, and nautical-themed crafts.
+Today, it’s a popular choice for decorative purposes in macramé, keychains, home decor and nautical-themed crafts.
 This knot features a series of intricate loops that form a compact, spherical shape, resembling a monkey’s fist.

 Day 23: Celtic Heart Knot